 The mix of sensors within the band can track the fundamentals of fitness, including steps, heart rate, temperature, and sleep.
 However, the wearable has several peculiar features and characteristics.

-The first consists of examining your speech tone to determine your “social and emotional wellness.”
+The first consists of examining your speech tone to determine your “social and emotional Fitness.”
 The other one performs an analysis of your body fat by making use of the camera on your smartphone.
 In order to complete this step, you will need to photograph yourself wearing very little clothing and then upload those photographs to the app.
 Naturally, concerns about customers’ privacy are the first thing that comes to mind, but Amazon has reassured us that there is no need for anxiety in this matter.

 A new capability has been added to the camera as part of this most recent software upgrade.
 The functioning of the wearable previously stood out from everything else on the market, but now it has become much more peculiar.